devize-ed/yapracproj-metrics/config/README.md

 ## Configuration via JSON files

 This folder contains example configuration files for the server and the agent.
-You can load a JSON config using either:

-- Flags: `-c /path/to/config.json` or `-config /path/to/config.json`
-- Environment variable: `CONFIG=/path/to/config.json`

 ### Examples